Author

 Breakfast

-Whether you want a sit-down meal or grab and go options, they’ve got you covered.
-One of our favorite things to do in Kenosha was to get up early, look out onto Lake Michigan from our room at the Wyndham Garden Harborside Hotel, see the sun rising and hightail it out to take pictures on our morning walk.
+Whether you want a sit-down meal or grab-and-go options, they’ve got you covered.
+One of our favorite things to do in Kenosha was to get up early, look out onto Lake Michigan from our room at the Wyndham Garden Harborside Hotel, see the sun rising, and hightail it out to take pictures on our morning walk.

 Sunrise in Kenosha